oblivioncth/CLIFp/README.md

 ## Quickstart

-Download the latest **static** [release](https://github.com/oblivioncth/CLIFp/releases) that's appropriate for your system and place it in the root of your Flashpoint directory.
+Download the latest [release](https://github.com/oblivioncth/CLIFp/releases) that's appropriate for your system (see [Release Builds](#release-builds) for guidance on that) and place it in the root of your Flashpoint directory.

 Play a game: